The Horae were the goddesses of the seasons and the natural portions of time.

 Siblings: The Moirae

-They presided over the revolutions of the heavenly constellations by which the year was measured, while their three sisters, the Moirae spinned out the web of fate.
-The Horae also guarded the gates of Olympus and rallied the stars and constellations of heaven.
+The Horae orchestrated the revolutions of the heavenly constellations, their luminous dance marking the passage of the year.
+While their three sisters, the Moirae, spinned out the web of fate, the Horae guarded the gates of Olympus and marshalled the stars and constellations of heaven.